openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 Use of Pushed Authorization Requests is RECOMMENDED to ensure confidentiality, integrity, and authenticity of the request data and to avoid issues due to large requests due to the query language or if message level encryption is used.

-Below is a non-normative example of a Pushed Authorization Request:
+Below is a non-normative example of a Pushed Authorization Request  (uses PKCE as defined in [@!RFC7636]):

 ```
 POST /op/par HTTP/1.1